 1. Reload Page Forcefully

 The very first and simple way to fix this issue is to turn off and turn on the method, which is also considered as reload pages forcefully.
 First, turn off your browser and turn on it immediately.
 Now try to open that website.
 If you are getting the same problem again then reload the page with force.
-This means put command + R from the keyboard (Mac Users) and CTRL+ Reload (windows users)
+This means put command + R from the keyboard (Mac Users) and CTRL+ F5 (windows users)

 This significantly forces the browser to open that website and you will enjoy the content.
 Ensure you are using the right shortcut.